sherrischeer/UX-Design/README.md

+_-An overview of UX Design using the Human-Centered Design framework with a closer look at the role of UI Design in this process._

 # User Experience (UX) Design

 UX Design is a process that can be used to design anything from products to bicycles to mobile applications.
 The focus of this design process puts the users' needs first--making their interaction with the product a pleasureable one.